 5. Echidna

 The echidna is an interesting animal that looks like a hybrid animal of a porcupine and an anteater.
-They have quills like a porcupine, and a long nose, and live off an insect diet like the anteater.
-Like the platypus, an echidna is one of the only mammals to lay eggs.
-They are native to Australia.
+They are native to Australia and have quills and a long nose that they use to hunt for insects.
+Interestingly and similar to a platypus, an echidna is one of the only mammals to lay eggs!

 Learn More: Animals Around The Globe